Many marketing strategies include inbound efforts and these methods work, but they take time.

 Here are some follow-up template examples you can use and adapt for your own outreach:

-1. (first name) good to connect, By the way, congrats on your new role at (company name.)
+1. {{First name}} good to connect.
+By the way, congrats on your new role at (company name.)

-2. Good to connect (first name).
+2. Good to connect {{first name}}.
 By the way, what are your favorite hiking spots these days?
-Saw you’re in charge of account management, do you also handle clip reports (to keep clients updated?)
-Or am I way off?

-3. {first_name}, good to connect.
+3. {First_name}, good to connect.
 By the way, happy to give you an intro to anyone in my network now that we’re connected.
-I’ve been doing some research on (XYZ) (We provide (what your company does.)Since we’re newly connected, I’d like to share this post with you:

-4. Hi {first_name}, If you could help {company_name} with (XYZ) would that be worth a short conversation?
+4. Hi {first_name}, If you could help {company_name} with {{solution}} would that be worth a short conversation?
+I’m asking because of {{client’s pain point}}.

-5. Thanks for connecting (first name).
-I’d love to connect outside of Linkedin too.
-Very curious to hear about where you get most of your (XYZ).
-What does your calendar look like over the next week or two to connect?
-PS: For background, my company does (XYZ).
+5. Thanks for connecting {{first name}}.
+I’d love to connect outside LinkedIn, too.
+Very curious to hear about where you get most of your {{xyz}}.
+What does your calendar look like to connect over the next week or two?
+PS: For background, my company does {{xyz}}.

 Step 5: Ask for a booked meeting